-The human 'I' consciousness arose through the sacrifice of the Spirits of Form who's substance (the I being their lowest element) 'rippled in' into Man during the Lemurian and Atlantean epochs, and in the current Postatlantean epoch found it's implementation in an adapted physical body and let to the development of the threefold soul, see 'Development of the I'.
+The human 'I' consciousness arose through the sacrifice of the Spirits of Form whose substance (the I being their lowest element) 'rippled in' into Man during the Lemurian and Atlantean epochs, and in the current Postatlantean epoch found it's implementation in an adapted physical body and let to the development of the threefold soul, see 'Development of the I'.
 It took hold of the astral body (sentient soul), etheric body (intellectual soul) and physical body (consciousness soul), and this provides the threefold soul with the contemporary Waking consciousness.

-So although it is a spiritual structure in the higher spirit world, the threefold soul in the lower spirit world 'operates' within and uses lower bodies (see Man's bodily structure and principles and the organisms of earth, water, air and warmth and the higher ethers.
+So whereas 'Man' is truly a spiritual structure in the higher spirit world, the threefold soul in the lower spirit world 'operates' within and uses lower bodies (see Man's bodily structure and principles) and the organisms of earth, water, air and warmth and the higher ethers.
 It therefore uses all the available infrastructure: physical but also etheric and astral. (re GA202 reference below).
 The physical body with the physical senses give rise to waking consciousness and this makes for a reflection of the astral experiences called 'maya'.

 The 'I' lives in the warmth body or organism, and blood is the physical expression of the I, but how does the 'I' work across the human bodily principles and subsystems on the blood-nerve interface?